 PENTEL SIGN PEN TOUCH FUDE

 The Pentel Sign Pen is a Japanese “Fude” pen.
 This means that it’s a certain style of brush pen.
-It enables you to do brush calligraphy or draw in different weights.
+It enables you to brush calligraphy or draw in different weights.

 ZEBRA MEDIUM BRUSH PEN FUDE

 The Zebra Fude Pen line up is the same at the Pentel Sign Pen.
-The Zebra has a variety of different sizes and I prefer to use these, and they are good for brush calligraphy.
+The Zebra has a variety of different sizes and I prefer to use these, and they are good for brushing calligraphy.